dashevo/js-dash-sdk/docs/examples/use-different-account.md

 ### Access to account with platform.

-You will actually need to replace sdk.account to get platform correctly fetch the right account for it's signing/utxos fetching.
+You will actually need to replace `sdk.account` to get platform to correctly fetch the right account to use for signing and fetching UTXOs.

 ```js
 async function changeAccount(){